On some geometric properties of quasi-product production models: Some classification results

-\begin{cor} Let $f$ be a product production function given by (\ref{A5}), where the functions $g_1,\ldots,g_n$ are twice differentiable.
+\begin{cor} Suppose $f$ is a product production model having the form (\ref{A5}), such that $g_1,\ldots,g_n$ are twice differentiable functions on their domains of definition.
 Then: \begin{enumerate} \item[i.]
-The elasticity of production is a constant $k_i$ with respect to a certain factor of production $x_i$ if and only if $f$ reduces to
+The output elasticity with respect to an input $x_i$ is a constant $k_i$ iff the production model reduces to

-where $A$ is a positive constant and $k$ is a nonzero real constant. \item[ii.]
-The elasticity of production is constant with respect to all factors of production if and only if $f$ reduces to the generalized Cobb-Douglas production function given by \eqref{2}. \item[iii.]
-The production function satisfies the proportional marginal rate of substitution property if and only if it reduces to the generalized Cobb-Douglas production function given by
+where $A$ and $k$ are real constants with $A>0$ and $k\neq0$. \item[ii.]
+The output elasticity is constant with respect to all inputs iff $f$ reduces to a generalized CD production function defined by \eqref{2}. \item[iii.]
+The production model satisfies the PMRS property iff it reduces to a generalized CD production function defined by